overvis/overvis-docs/ocp-visualizations/02-basic-example/03-bind-data/02-edit-value/README.md

 [< Return to the table of contents](../../README.md)

+Our visualization has the "setpoint" control for each fridge.
+It should allow us to modify the setpoint setting on the fridge controller devices.

-First, let's find the setpoint value for the first fridge in the SVG code:
+Here is the setpoint value for the first fridge in the SVG code:

 ![Fridge temperature value](img-setpoint-in-code.png)

-We want to be able to change it from the visualization.
-To give that ability, we modify the `text` tag as follows:
+We want to give the ability to change the setpoint by clicking on this value.
+To do so, we modify the `text` tag as following:

 ```xml
 <text x="135.373px" y="142.406px" style="font-family:'DroidSans', 'Droid Sans', sans-serif;font-size:16px;fill:rgb(37,182,255);cursor:pointer;" param-value="11-22-33-44-55-66>1>201:r" on-click="edit-param:11-22-33-44-55-66>1>201">-</text>
 ```

-Again, we removed the placeholder value and replaced it with dash.
+Again, we removed the placeholder value and replaced it with the dash symbol.

 The `param-value="11-22-33-44-55-66>1>201:r"` attribute works the same as previously, it just displays the current value that was read directly from the device.

 More importantly, we have added a new attribute: `on-click="edit-param:11-22-33-44-55-66>1>201"`.
-It says: if user clicks on this element, open edit window, that should request new value for the parameter with the address **201 (holding)** of the device with the address **1** in the network with MAC address **11-22-33-44-55-66**.
-When user enters the new value and saves it, Overvis will send that value to the device parameter and update the visualization afterwards.
+It says: if user clicks on this element, open the edit dialog window.
+It should request a new value for the parameter with the address **201 (holding)** of the device with the address **1** in the network with MAC address **11-22-33-44-55-66**.
+When user enters the value and saves it, Overvis will send that value to the device parameter and update the visualization afterward.

-Now clicking on the setpont value opens the "Edit value" window:
+Now clicking on the setpoint value opens the "Edit value" window:

 ![Fridge temperature value](img-setpoint-in-action.png)